Richardaeld/Fat_Racoon_Kitchen/README.md

     + add all of the 'os.environ.setdefault' key value pairs without their quotations
 + Enable automatic deployment
     + select (go to) deploy
-    + select 'automatic deploys' in 'automatic deploys section
+    + select 'automatic deploys' in 'automatic deploys' section
+    + select 'deploy branch' in 'manual deploy' section

 ## Database build
+### Database structure
 + create Database on MongoDB
 + create collections for Database: feature, recipes, users
 + add featured items to feature as format: {name:feature} features will be you meal star (ex. protein, veg, pasta)

+### Connecting to DB
++ find URI
+    + go to cluster
+    + select 'connect'
+    + select 'connect your application'
+    + select driver (python) and version of python
+    + copy string provided
+    + paste string in env.py as the "MONGO_URI" value
+    + Update the pasted string with the DBname and password by replacing <DBname> and <password> (replace angled brackets as well)

 # Tools and Credits
 ## Tools